palantirnet/federated-search-demo/README.md

 `web/react/app/custom.css`

 You will still need to build and index content using Drupal to populate the search index.

+## Automated Behat testing

+Since the function of the application is to search across multiple sites, Behat is our best method for testing.

+You can run Behat tests with `phing behat` or `vendor/bin/behat --tags=javascript`.
+You may need to start the selenium service first with `phing start-selenium`.

+The settings for Behat are in `/behat.xml` and tests are in the `/features` directory.
+These tests run against the default Drupal 8 installation (http://d8.fs-demo.local).

 ## Directory structure